samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Scala programmers can feel free to skip to the final section where we give some simple to follow rules that are derived from the theoretical acedemic sections.

 I have placed the "Princples of PP" section above the motivating, theoretical and defining sections.
-Therefore it is highly recommended you read this section last (but I put it first for easier reference, once you have read the other sections).
+Therefore it is highly recommended you read this section last (I put this section early for easier reference for when you have read the other sections).

 ## Hell Is Other Peoples Code